netsecpublic/whmcs_sitemap/README.md

 3. Ensure this is set to **Full Friendly URLs** or **Friendly index.php URLs**.
 [Image of WHMCS Friendly URLs settings panel]
 4. Click **Save Changes**.

-*Note: If you use Full Friendly URLs, ensure your web server (`.htaccess` for